yunkhngn/tarot-api/README.md

 # Tarot API 🔮

-> Project is currently under development
+> Project is under development, currently working right now!

 Tarot API provides information parsed from AE Waite's The Pictorial Key to the Tarot.
-This was created using ExpressJS and Nodejs
+This was created using ExpressJS and Nodejs.

 *Author: @yunkhngn*